Maïana Prat

 Maïana Prat (born April 11, 2010) is a French artistic gymnast.
+She was part of the gold medal winning team at the 2025 Junior World Championships where she also won bronze on floor exercise.
 She is the 2024 Junior European team and balance beam champion and the all-around bronze medalist.

 Career

-Espoir
+Espoir: 2022–2023

 Prat made her international debut at the 2023 Swiss Cup Juniors where she placed first in the all-around and helped the French team place second.
-In November 2023, Maiana won the all-around gold medal at the Tournoi International in Combs-la-Ville.
+In November 2023, Prat won the all-around gold medal at the Tournoi International in Combs-la-Ville.
 She also won the balance beam and the floor exercise gold medals and the uneven bars bronze medal.
 She competed at the Top Gym in Charleroi where she won the floor exercise gold medal.

-Junior
+Junior: 2024–2025

-Before the European Championships, Maiana competed with the French Team at the Magglingen Junior Friendly where she won the all-around bronze medal behind her teammates Elena Colas and Perla Denechère.
-She also won the floor exercise gold medal and the balance beam gold medal at the DTB Pokal Team Challenge, after winning the team gold medal with her teammates.
+In early 2024, Prat competed with the French Team at the Magglingen Junior Friendly where she won the all-around bronze medal behind her teammates Elena Colas and Perla Denéchère.
+She also won gold on floor exercise and bronze on balance beam at the 2024 DTB Pokal Team Challenge, after winning the team gold medal with her teammates.
+At the 2024 Junior European Championships, Prat helped France win the junior team title.
+Individually she won bronze in the all-around behind teammate Colas and Giulia Perotti of Italy and she won gold on balance beam.

+At the 2025 European Youth Olympic Festival, Prat helped France win gold as a team.
+Individually she won gold on floor exercise.

+Prat competed at the 2025 Junior World Championships alongside Lola Chassat and Elena Colas.
+As a team they won gold, earning France its first Junior World Championships team medal.
+Individually Prat qualified to the all-around and floor exercise finals.
+She finished seventh in the all-around and won bronze on floor exercise behind Misa Nishiyama of Japan and teammate Colas.

+Senior: 2026–present

+Prat became age-eligible for senior level competition in 2026.
+She made her international debut at the 2026 City of Jesolo Trophy where she helped the French team win silver and individually she won gold on balance beam and silver on floor exercise behind Reese Esponda.
+She next competed at the Osijek World Cup where she won silver on floor exercise.

+Prat was selected to compete at the 2026 European Championships alongside Lorette Charpy, Lola Chassat, Elena Colas, and Morgane Osyssek.
+Prat finished fourteenth in the all-around and sixth on floor exercise.
+During the team final, she helped France win bronze.